Skip to navigation Skip to content

 • while these customers are always encouraged to participate with Employment Services Providers, they cannot be penalised if they choose not to do so

-• customers with a TRWC of 0-7 hours per week.
-Customers cannot be referred to Disability Employment Services (DES) but can be referred to Workforce Australia, and
+• customers with a TRWC of 0-7 hours per week cannot be referred to Disability Employment Services (DES) but can be referred to Workforce Australia, and

 • to fully meet their requirements through paid work instead of attending quarterly interviews, the hours of work must be within their bandwidth (for example, at least 8 hours per week, if they have a PCW of 8-14 hours per week)

 A customer who lodges a medical certificate (seeking exemption from mutual obligation requirements) may be referred for an Employment Services Assessment (ESAt).
-This is to assess their PCW or TRWC where there is not already a current and valid assessment of the customer's work capacity.
+This is to assess their PCW or TRWC if there is no current and valid assessment of the customer's work capacity.

 The referral for an ESAt should not delay the decision about the temporary incapacity exemption.
-In all cases, the decision about whether to grant an exemption is based on available evidence, including the medical certificate completed by the customer's treating doctor.
+In all cases, the decision about whether to grant an exemption is based on available evidence, including the medical certificate completed by the customer's treating health professional.

 • educational